 People often ask why I moved from Manhattan to Maine.
 Simply put, I wanted a change!

-I and my husband Wayne (married September 2018), who is also in long-term sobriety, live on two acres in a mid-century cottage at the edge of our woods in Scarborough, Maine.
+My husband and best friend Wayne, whom I married in September 2018, live on two acres in a mid-century cottage at the edge of our woods in Scarborough, Maine.

 I work from home and enjoy old-fashioned homemaking and cooking from scratch, oftentimes making dishes inspired by vintage recipes.